scarrupt/scarrupt/README.md

 - 🔭 I’m currently working on helping Australian companies to build better products faster
 - 🌱 I’m currently learning Kubernetes
-- 👯 I’m looking to collaborate on with open minded people
+- 👯 I’m looking to collaborate with open-minded people
 - 💬 Ask me about building better products, teams, and software
 - 📫 How to reach me: Twitter
 - 😄 Pronouns: He/him